Knee Joint Pain is a

 Warning Sign for Arthritis

 Knee joint pain is one of the warning signs for osteoarthritis and rheumatoid arthritis.
 If not treated, both forms of arthritis can lead to disability.
+To avoid drug side effects from the potential of lifetime care, millions of patients prefer the safety of natural pain relief supplements.

 Usually, knee arthritis comes on slowly.
 In fact, only one-third of people whose x-rays show evidence of osteoarthritis report pain or other symptoms.
 Often pain symptoms of arthritis are not noticed as much until age 45 and older.

 Knee joint pain (often accompanied by knee swelling) can range from a dull ache to fairly intense.
-When it's a hot pain or inflammation and occurs in both knees simultaneously, a form of rheumatoid arthritis may be suspected.
+When it's a hot pain or inflammation and occurs in both knees simultaneously, a form of rheumatoid arthritis (RA) may be suspected.

 Knee joint warning signs of osteoarthritis